 He was admitted to Satterlee hospital in West Philadelphia, Pennsylvania, as convalescent from acute pleurisy, on September 10, 1864, and deserted on November 27, returned from desertion on January 19, 1865 and returned to duty on January 25.
 He was mustered out on July 5, 1865 at Jeffersonville, Indiana.

-Barnett eventually returned to Michigan, probably to Ionia County.
-In any case, by 1870 he was working as a farmer and living with his wife and children in Pewamo, Lyons Township, Ionia County.
+Barnett eventually returned to Michigan, probably to Ionia County and by 1870 he was working as a farmer and living with his wife and children in Pewamo, Lyons Township, Ionia County.
 By 1880 he was working as a farmer and living with his family in Bushnell, Montcalm County.
 It appears that Barnet and Harriet were divorced in 1885 but subsequently remarried.
 In any case, by 1888 he was residing in Palo, Ionia County and back in Bushnell, Montcalm County in 1894.

 According to Dr. D. C. Spaulding of Lyons, Ionia County, who once treated Barnet, he had a burn scar on his face.
 And indeed, Mrs. Olive Hopkins, Barnet’s niece, testified that “it was the right side of his face – it twisted one corner of his mouth around.
 It was both sides of his face were burnt but one side was scarred a good deal more than the other.
 One eye was drawed down in corner and to his nose.”
 She added that “he fell right into the fireplace and a keg of water tipped over at the same time and he was burnt in his face and down on his stomach and for a long time they didn’t think he’d live.